keptn/keptn.github.io/content/docs/0.8.x/troubleshooting/index.md

 ## Error: UPGRADE FAILED: timed out waiting for the condition

-This error often appears when executing `keptn send event new-artifact` in case of insufficient CPU and/or memory on the Kubernetes cluster.
+This error often appears when executing `keptn send trigger delivery` in case of insufficient CPU and/or memory on the Kubernetes cluster.

 <details><summary>Expand instructions</summary>
 <p>